martindsouza/talkapex/source/_posts/2010-10-18-apex-region-errors-part-1.md

 ---
 title: APEX Region Errors - Part 1
 tags:
-  - APEX
-  - ORACLE APEX
+  - apex
 date: 2010-10-18 09:00:00
 alias:
 ---

 A while ago I wrote about how to handle and customize the default unhandled exception error page in APEX: [http://www.talkapex.com/2010/09/custom-error-messages-in-apex.html](http://www.talkapex.com/2010/09/custom-error-messages-in-apex.html) The method described in the post catches page level errors and can notify administrators immediately when an undhandled exception occurs.

 Region level errors are not caught using the method above.
 An example of a region error is when you have a query that has divisor is equal to zero error.
 To simulate this error create a standard report region with the following query:
 <pre class="brush: sql; highlight: 3">